Screen Time Warning Signs

 This isn't about blame.
 Apps and platforms are designed by thousands of engineers to be irresistible.
 Your child isn't weak — they're facing technology built specifically to keep them scrolling.
 But they need help finding their way back.

-"I understand exactly what you're dealing with because I've been there myself — I was addicted to gaming AND got hooked on social media.
+"I understand exactly what you're dealing with because I've been there myself — I went through problematic gaming AND got hooked on social media.
+I didn't realise how far I'd gone until I checked the criteria.
 I know why your child can't seem to stop, and I know what actually works to change it."

 "If you've tried parental controls, time limits, taking devices away, or even therapy before and nothing worked — that's not because you failed.
 Most approaches treat the symptom without addressing why your child is escaping into screens.
 That's what we'll focus on."